|

 The four seals describe:

-1st seal - white horse - false religion (beasts, verse 8)
+1st seal - white horse - deceptive faith

 2nd seal - red horse - spiritual war